 This chapter describes the essential knowledge and capabilities that will be assessed on the NAEP Technology and Engineering Literacy Assessment beginning in 2014.
-Although it is not possible to assess every aspect of technology and engineering literacy, this framework identifies a set of assessment targets related to the nature, processes, and uses of technology and engineering that are essential for 21st-century citizens.
+Although it is not possible to assess every aspect of technology and engineering literacy, the framework and specifications identify a set of assessment targets related to the nature, processes, and uses of technology and engineering that are thought to be essential for 21st century citizens.
 The assessment targets are organized into three major areas: Technology and Society, Design and Systems, and Information and Communication Technology.

 These three areas of technology and engineering literacy are interconnected.
 The relationship among these three major assessment areas can be illustrated as a three-sided pyramid in which each side supports the other two.
-For example, to address an issue related to technology and society, such as clean water, energy needs, or information research, a person who is literate in technology and engineering must understand technological systems and the engineering design process and be able to use various information and communication technologies to research the problem and develop possible solutions.
+For example, in order to address an issue related to technology and society, such as clean water, energy needs, or information research, a person who is literate in technology and engineering must understand technological systems and the engineering design process and be able to use various information and communication technologies to research the problem and develop possible solutions.

-This chapter provides descriptions of each of the major areas of technology and engineering literacy as well as subareas and tables of assessment targets that specify what students in grades 4, 8, and 12 should know and be able to do.
-The assessment targets describing what students should be able to do foreshadow the crosscutting "practices"-ways of thinking and reasoning-described in chapter three.
+This chapter provides descriptions of each of the major areas of technology and engineering literacy as well as sub-areas and tables of assessment targets that specify what students in grades 4, 8, and 12 should know and be able to do.
+The assessment targets describing what students should be able to do foreshadow the cross-cutting practices-ways of thinking and reasoning-that are described in Chapter Three.

 It will be apparent when reading assessment targets across the grade-level rows that learning is cumulative-that is, later grades build on what has been learned in earlier grades, so that students develop a greater sophistication and depth of understanding as they advance in school.
-For instance, elementary school students think of a technological change in terms of a succession of "products," as in the evolution of writing technology from clay tablets to pen and paper and to computers and printers.
-Middle school students are able to think in terms of technological "processes," such as the processing of food, or the extraction of metal from ore.
-High school students have learned to think in terms of technological "systems," such as a city's public transportation system or water purification system.
+For instance, elementary school students think of a technological change in terms of a succession of products, as in the evolution of writing technology from clay tablets to pen and paper and to computers and printers.
+Middle school students are able to think in terms of technological processes, such as the processing of food, or the extraction of metal from ore.
+High school students have learned to think in terms of technological systems, such as a city's public transportation system, or water purification system.

-There is some overlap among the three major assessment areas.
+Readers will find that there is some overlap among the three major assessment areas.
 For example, there may be references to Information and Communication Technology (ICT) and to Design and Systems within the Technology and Society area.
-This is due in part to the mutual support that these technological principles and skills lend to each other, and it serves to emphasize that individuals who are literate in technology and engineering can bring these ways of thinking and acting to bear on any problem or goal.
-Thus, ICT knowledge and skills are called on during the design of technologies; information and communication technologies are developed by engineering design processes; and the myriad technologies designed to meet human needs, including the ubiquitous information and communication technologies, are influenced by and have impacts on society.
+This is due in part to the mutual support that these technological principles and skills lend to each other, and it serves to emphasize that individuals who are literate in technology and engineering can bring any and all of these ways of thinking and acting to bear on any problem or goal they might encounter.
+Thus, ICT knowledge and skills are called upon during the design of technologies; information and communication technologies are developed by engineering design processes; and the myriad technologies designed to meet human needs, including the ubiquitous information and communication technologies, are influenced by and have impacts on society.

-The 3 major assessment areas of technology and engineering literacy and their corresponding subareas are presented in table 2.1 and briefly summarized below.
+The three major assessment areas of technology and engineering literacy and their corresponding sub-areas are presented in Table 2.1 and briefly summarized below.

-Table 2.1 Major areas and subareas of 2014 NAEP Technology and Engineering Literacy Assessment
+Table 2.1 Major areas and sub-areas of 2014 NAEP Technology and Engineering Literacy Assessment